Culburra Beach: History

 Culburra Beach is the location of the famous Max Dupain photo Sunbaker.
 Dupain took the photograph in 1937.
 The man in the photograph was Harold Salvage (1905–1991), a British builder, who was part of a group of friends on a surfing trip.
 The most familiar version of the photograph was not printed until a retrospective of Dupain's work in 1975.

+In the 2010s and 2020s, the area of West Culburra was being investigated for development of additional housing.

 Population

 According to the 2021 census of Population, there were 2,946 people in Culburra Beach.